Skip to main content

 India's top campuses are embedding AI into every discipline from medicine to design

-OpenAI is making its most significant move into formal education.
-The company has partnered with six of India's top universities to embed AI tools directly into academic workflows, aiming to reach more than 100,000 students, faculty, and staff over the next year.
+OpenAI is making its boldest move into formal education yet.
+The company has partnered with six of India's most prestigious universities to embed AI tools directly into academic workflows, targeting over 100,000 students, faculty, and staff in the next twelve months.

-The partnerships, announced as part of OpenAI's broader "OpenAI for India" initiative at the India AI Impact Summit 2026 in February, go beyond giving students free ChatGPT access.
-The programme includes campus-wide deployment of ChatGPT Edu tools, faculty training programmes, responsible-use frameworks, and AI-backed certifications at select institutions.
+The partnerships, unveiled as part of OpenAI's "OpenAI for India" initiative, go far beyond handing out free ChatGPT accounts.
+The programme includes campus-wide deployment of ChatGPT Edu tools, comprehensive faculty training, responsible-use frameworks, and AI-backed certifications at select institutions.

-The six institutions span engineering, management, medicine, and design, a deliberate breadth that signals OpenAI's ambition to make AI a cross-disciplinary tool rather than a computer science niche.
+The six partner institutions span engineering, management, medicine, and design.
+This deliberate breadth signals OpenAI's ambition to make AI a cross-disciplinary tool rather than a computer science specialty.

 InstitutionSpecialisationNotable Feature